-In most DIY flooring installation guides, measuring your floor will always be one of the first steps.
-Measuring your floor is fundamental and accurate measurements are an essential part of a perfect installation whether you're opting for solid wood, vinyl flooring or laminate flooring.
-To help avoid any complication, or difficult sums, here’s an easy to follow guide for simple wooden floor measuring.
+In most DIY flooring installation guides, the first step will be to measure your floor.
+Measuring your floor is fundamental and accurate measurements are an essential part of a perfect installation whether you're opting for solid wood, vinyl flooring, LVT or laminate flooring.
+To help avoid any complication, or difficult sums, here is an easy to follow guide for simple wooden floor measuring.

 1. Tape Measure

 Follow these simple 5 steps to measure your floor.
-By following this process you can easily work out how much flooring you need and account for any wastage too.
+By following this process you can easily work out how much flooring you need and how to account for any wastage too.

 1. Measure in metres the width and length of each area in your room, including alcoves and bays.